-From figure 5A and figure 7 is also possible to see that the signal of these sulfuric acid clusters anti-correlates with the negatively charged HOM (CHO) monomers and HOM (CHON) dimers (i.e. clustered with NO3−) where they peak during the night.
-This is not only because sulphuric acid is taking up the large fraction of the charge available but also because these HOMs are mainly produced from the pure ozonolysis of α-pinene.
-This information is confirmed by the panel B where it is possible to see that the respective neutrals have a very similar behave.
-However, this is not the case for the ONs (CHON), that are formed by the reaction of RO2 radicals with NO, which are, as sulphuric acid, mainly formed during the daytime.
-During the day, in the ambient, ONs either cluster with NO3− or HSO4− ions, and their concentrations increase when the solar radiations rise.
-However, they peak early morning before that the concentration of sulphuric acid steeply limits the charge availability.
-The ONs clustered with HSO4− ions are less affected by the sulphuric acid evolution since they are actually charged by HSO4− ions that are increasing during that time.

-Overall, such diurnal variation of these atmospheric ions is obviously influenced by the abundance of both various neutral molecules and the charge carriers, as well as the charging efficiency between them.
-The neutral HOMs are more abundant during the night-time, increasing at around 4pm and decreasing at 4am, owing to the diurnal cycle of NOx(Yan et al., 2016).
-During this period, nitrate is the major charge carrier due to the inefficient production of sulphuric acid, as a result, the HOM.NO3− clusters reveal an almost identical diurnal pattern with the neutral HOMs.
-In correspondence with the decrease of neutral HOMs, the neutral ONs start to increase at around 4am in the morning, when the sulphuric concentration remains low and nitrate ion are still dominating, so a corresponding increase of the ON.NO3− clusters are observed.
+The diurnal variation of these atmospheric ions is obviously influenced by the abundance of both various neutral molecules and the charge carriers, as well as the charging efficiency between them.
+The neutral HOMs are more abundant during the night-time, increasing at around 16:00 and decreasing at 04:00, owing to the diurnal cycle of NO, which during the day efficiently terminates the oxidation chain (Yan et al., 2016).
+During this period, nitrate is the major charge carrier due to the inefficient production of sulphuric acid.
+As a result, the HOM.NO3− clusters reveal an almost identical diurnal pattern with the neutral HOMs.
+In correspondence with the decrease of neutral HOMs, the neutral ONs start to increase at around 04:00 in the morning, when the sulphuric concentration remains low and nitrate ions are still dominating, so a corresponding increase of the ON.NO3− clusters is observed.
 These ON.NO3− clusters reach their maximum at about 6am and started to decrease coincidentally with an increase of ON.HSO4− clusters.
 We attribute this change to the shift of charge carrier from nitrate to bisulphate when the concentration of sulphuric acid is high enough to take most of the ions.
 When the concentration of sulphuric acid become even higher, it become more competitive in taking all the ions, and more importantly, in clustering with HSO4−.
 This leads to the reduction of ON.HSO4− clusters and the increase of (H2SO4)0-3HSO4− clusters.
 Two important details should be noted here: 1) the concentration of neutral ONs also increase during the day and is usually more than one order of magnitude higher than that of sulphuric acid, so the shift from ON.HSO4− to (H2SO4)0-3HSO4− clusters should be explained by the higher charging efficiency (or clustering probability) between sulphuric acid and HSO4− ; 2) such higher charging efficiency could be due to the appearance of the “stabilizer”, such as H2O, NH3, and amines (e.g. Kirkby et al., 2011, Almeida et al., 2013).
 The reverse change in ion composition from midday to midnight can be explained by the same underlying reasons.